edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 #### Raw log migration
 When migrating raw log, we studied the users’ data usage scenarios and designed the following life-cycle policy:

-- data barely used **one month ago** is stored in deep archives.
+- data barely used <u>one month ago</u> is stored in deep archives.

-- data barely used **one week ago** is moved to low frequency storage tier, which further reduces storage costs with COS's deep archiving and low frequency capabilities.
+- data barely used <u>one week ago</u> is moved to low frequency storage tier, which further reduces storage costs with COS's deep archiving and low frequency capabilities.

 #### StarRocks migration